lupyuen3/blockly-zig-nuttx/README.md

 };
 ```

-We're ready to test the Zig Code Generator!
+We're ready to test our Zig Code Generator!

 # Run the Generated Code